 Crescent Township house explosion and fire leaves 2 dead and levels home; Pittsburgh-area responders rush to scene as smoke billows into sky

-CRESCENT TOWNSHIP (KDKA) -- Two people have died following a massive house explosion that sent emergency responders and natural gas workers rushing to Crescent Township in Allegheny County on Tuesday morning.
+CRESCENT TOWNSHIP (KDKA) -- Two people have died following a massive house explosion in Crescent Township that could be heard and felt for miles in Western Pennsylvania on Tuesday morning.

+"It was complete devastation when we first arrived on scene," Crescent Township Volunteer Fire Department Chief Andrew Tomer said.

-The explosion was first reported at 8:54 a.m. on Riverview Road in Crescent Township.
-Multiple units from several municipalities responded to the scene.
+The explosion was first reported at 8:54 a.m. on Riverview Road in Crescent Township, Allegheny County.
+Multiple units from several municipalities responded to the scene, along with natural gas workers.

+"Severe, absolutely extreme," Chief Tomer said.
+"I know the reports that the explosion was heard and felt throughout all of Crescent, Moon, into Robinson, across the river.
+It was a decent size explosion."

-The home where the explosion have is leveled.
-Two other homes nearby have been damaged Chief Tomer said.
+The home where the explosion happened is leveled down to its foundation.
+Two other homes nearby have been damaged, Chief Tomer said.

+The Allegheny County Fire Marshal and the ATF are investigating the cause of the explosion.

 Chief Tomer said both the gas well and a propane well have been secured.

+"The private gas well was secured by a gas company rep that was in the area and then the propane tanks that are on site were also secured.
+Other than that, there's no other utilities up in that area," he said.
+"The power was secured to the initial explosion building."

-Columbia Gas said their crews have stayed at the scene to help emergency officials.
+Columbia Gas said their crews stayed at the scene to help emergency officials.

 In their statement, the spokesperson said, "Our thoughts are with those impacted by the incident."